-Yes, the tent itself isn’t protection from a lightning strike and you can get seriously injured or killed if struck while camping in a tent.
+Yes, the tent itself isn’t protected from a lightning strike and you can get seriously injured or killed if struck while camping in a tent.

-The rule is that you should stay sheltered for at least 30 minutes after hearing the last rumble of thunder as charge can be stored in clouds for longer than many expect(1).
+The rule is that you should stay sheltered for at least 30 minutes after hearing the last rumble of thunder as charge can be stored in clouds for longer than many expect(source).

 Do Tents Attract Lightning?

-Most lightweigh tents don’t utilize metal poles as much anymore so they aren’t an attractant but being the tallest object in an area can make them more likely to be struck.
+Most lightweight tents don’t utilize metal poles as much anymore so they aren’t an attractant but being the tallest object in an area can make them more likely to be struck.

 Should your tent have metal poles it could make for an arc point and possible conductor for a strike so be extra cautious if camping in one during a storm.